RedisLabs/spark-redis/README.md

 ...
 ```

 The following sections contain code snippets that demonstrate the use of Spark-Redis.
-To use the sample code, you'll need to replace `your.redis.server` and `6379` with your Redis database's IP address or hostname and port, respectively.
+To use the sample code, you'll need to replace `your.redis.server`, `6379`, and `password` with your Redis database's IP address or hostname, port, and password, respectively.

 ### The keys RDD
 Since data access in Redis is based on keys, to use Spark-Redis you'll first need a keys RDD.
 The following example shows how to read key names from Redis into an RDD:
 ```
 import com.redislabs.provider.redis._
-val keysRDD = sc.fromRedisKeyPattern(("your.redis.server", 6379), "foo*", 5)
+val keysRDD = sc.fromRedisKeyPattern(new RedisConnectionParameters("your.redis.server", 6379, "password")), "foo*", 5)
 ```

 The above example populates the keys RDD by retrieving the key names from Redis that match the given pattern (`foo*`).
 Furthermore, it overrides the default setting of 3 partitions in the RDD with a new value of 5 - each partition consists of a set of Redis cluster hashslots contain the matched key names.